Gradient-Based Learning of Discrete Structured Measurement Operators for Signal Recovery: Experiments

 GLODISMO is well suited to incorporate such aspects.
-For our case study, we partition the indices of $\varphi \in \R^{m \times n}$ into the set of row vectors and use Algorithm~\ref{alg:algorithm} to learn adaptive masks for the MNIST dataset ($n = 784$) \citep{lbbh98}.
+For our case study, we partition the indices of $\varphi \in \R^{m \times n}$ into the set of row vectors and use Algorithm~\ref{alg:algorithm} to learn adaptive masks for the MNIST dataset ($n = 784$) \cite{lbbh98}.
 The squared error $\L(\hat{x}, x) =\|\hat{x} - x\|_2^2 $ is used as loss function during training, and bi-orthogonal~2.2 wavelets with one level as sparsifying transform.
-We unroll IHT, which has no additional learnable parameters, and \mbox{NA-ALISTA}, in which an LSTM-network \citep{lstm} is employed to adaptively predict step-sizes and thresholds.
+We unroll IHT, which has no additional learnable parameters,\footnote{Following \cite{iht}, the step size is fixed as 1.
+Here, hard thresholding in IHT keeps $50$ components in the wavelet basis.} and \mbox{NA-ALISTA},\footnote{Our implementation of NA-ALISTA employs support selection during thresholding as in \cite{listacpss} but simply replaces the analytic computation of the weights proposed in \cite{alista} by its adjoint.
+Otherwise, the analytic computation would have to be re-computed any time a new $\Phi$ is used, ergo at every step.} in which an LSTM-network \cite{lstm} is employed to adaptively predict step-sizes and thresholds.
 In a first experiment, we demonstrate that GLODISMO enables much better image reconstructions from far fewer measurements.
 For this, we fix the number of ones per row (i.e., the number of "on" pixels per mask) to 32.
 We run IHT and \mbox{NA-ALISTA} for $T=20$ iterations and compare the reconstruction performance for random pixel masks and those learned via GLODISMO.
 The number of measurements is varied from 10 to 500.
 Additive i.i.d.
-Gaussian noise with a signal-to-noise ratio of 40dB is added to the measurement vector~$y$.\\
+Gaussian noise with a signal-to-noise ratio of 40dB is added to the measurement vector~$y$.

 The results are reported in Figure~\ref{singlepixel:pixelconvergence_varym}.
 With only 10 measurements, IHT with a learned $\Phi$ is able to match the performance of IHT with a random $\Phi$ of 200 measurements.
 As IHT itself has no learnable parameters, this difference must stem from the learned mask.
 Both the greedy and Simulated Annealing baselines lead to only marginally better results than random matrices.
 As the hard-thresholding in IHT removes all but the top 50 absolute values of the reconstruction (in the wavelet basis), it saturates at around -10dB NMSE for learned $\Phi$, which is essentially perfect reconstruction of the top 50 wavelet coefficients under 40dB Gaussian noise.
 On the other hand, \mbox{NA-ALISTA}, which is based on soft-thresholding, is able to reach a significantly higher reconstruction quality.
 Similarly to IHT, \mbox{NA-ALISTA} with a learned mask significantly outperforms its counterpart with a random mask.
 Overall, Figure~\ref{singlepixel:pixelconvergence_varym} highlights that both learning~$\Phi$ and learning the parameters of the reconstruction algorithm enable more accurate and faster reconstructions; accordingly, this enables a significant reduction of the number of required measurements.